 - Your end-of-module grade is the sum (after appropriate rounding) of the final marks for each component.
-Your end-of-module grades and any grade for your Dissertation will be used to determine the degree award and for inclusion in the Transcript – please see here for details.
+Your end-of-module grades and any grade for your final research project/dissertation will be used to determine the degree award and for inclusion in the Transcript – please see here for details.

 - The end-of-module grade is a numerical value: to see the equivalent of the numerical values awarded for work on the University of Liverpool's programmes in the grading schemes used in other countries see International Grading Comparisons.